WindowBlinds

 WindowBlinds is a computer program that allows users to skin the Windows graphical user interface.
 It has been developed by Stardock since 1998, and is the most popular component of their flagship software suite, Object Desktop.
 It is also available separately, and as an ActiveX/COM component called DirectSkin.
 Introduced in its sixth version, it supports alpha blending effects similar to the compositing of Windows Vista, but on Windows XP.

 WindowBlinds has been downloaded over 10 million times and was voted "Best Vertical Market Program or Utility" in the 2006 Shareware Industry Awards Foundation People's Choice Awards.
 As of November 2009 there were 4448 WindowBlinds skins available at WinCustomize, with an average of nine being added per week.

-Skin formats

-WindowBlinds skins come in two formats: "Basic" (or "UIS1+") and "Advanced" (or "UIS2").

-Basic (UIS1+)

-Despite its name, the "Basic" skin format can be used to create fully featured skins, and it is still used today.
-The main limitation is that skin borders may only be "standard" sizes (four pixels wide for most of the side borders).
-This restriction was significantly relaxed when skin metrics—adjustments to using the standard Windows methods—were introduced, allowing changes to (among other things) the standard height of the titlebar.
-It is also only possible to put buttons on the titlebar, and scripting and titlebar background animation are not supported.

-The advantages of UIS1+ are performance (Stardock has claimed that a UIS1+ version of the Windows XP "Luna" visual style is twice as fast as the original in repaint and resizing) and compatibility.
-Most msstyles can be converted to a UIS1+ skin.

-Advanced (UIS2)

-The Advanced skin format is provided for when a skin design cannot fit into the above restrictions.
-Typically these skins may have wider borders in some places, or none at all.
-They may also feature titlebar background animation, or the use of scripting features.

-This format offers maximum flexibility at the cost of slightly reduced performance (as compared to UIS1+), and potentially more chance of incompatibility with applications.
-Some UIS2 skins include a UIS1+ subskin; if problems occur, this subskin may be substituted as a "per-app" skin.